SenpaiSepehr/Bioinformatics-Genomics/Assignment1/SN-A1.md

 #### a.
 Setting up a pipeline

-For this course we will be using a pipeline manager called Snakemake (<https://snakemake.readthedocs.io/en/stable/>).
+We will be using a pipeline manager called Snakemake (<https://snakemake.readthedocs.io/en/stable/>).
 Snakemake is a python based pipeline manager which will easily interface with conda and your various software tools installed thereby.
 Snakemake also handles many of